Plan for eDiscovery in SharePoint Server 2013

 There are several factors to consider before you implement eDiscovery.
 First, determine how many eDiscovery Centers you need and where to put the eDiscovery Centers.
 Then identify the locations that contain content that can be discovered.
 Finally, consider the permissions that you have to grant to eDiscovery users.
 The decisions that you make when you plan for eDiscovery might affect other systems that your organization uses, such as Exchange Server 2013.
 Accordingly, you might have to coordinate with the people who manage those systems when you create and implement your plan.

-As you create your plan, you can record the details on the Worksheet.
 To implement your plan, follow the instructions in the article Configure eDiscovery in SharePoint Server 2013.
 The decisions that you make during planning determine which tasks to do.

 Before you read this article, you should understand the concepts that are presented in the article Overview of eDiscovery and in-place holds in SharePoint Server 2013.